AI-Efficiency/Awesome-Model-Quantization/README.md

 ## Researcher Homepages

-A **non-exhaustive selection** of researchers whose work contributes to model quantization, **listed alphabetically by given name, not ranked**.
-The list includes researchers at different career stages, in academia and industry, across the Americas, Europe, and Asia.
-Suggestions for additions and corrections are welcome.
+A few researchers working on model quantization, listed **alphabetically by given name**.
+This is a starting point, not a complete list or a ranking.
+Additions and corrections are welcome.

-Affiliations and positions follow the linked personal or institutional profiles, checked in September 2026.
+Institutions and positions are based on the linked profiles, last checked in September 2026.

 | Name | Institution | Position | Homepage |
 | --- | --- | --- | --- |